odarriba/codingcode.io_old/_posts/2015-03-03-my-homelab-docker.markdown

 date:   2015-03-03 13:00:00
 author: odarriba
 comments: true
-categories: homelab hp microserver gen8 docker virtualization
+tags: homelab hp microserver gen8 docker virtualization
 ---

 **I've ever had a do-it-yourself mind.** And according to that and my love for sysadmin stuff, I've ben running my own homelab server since approximately a year and a half ago.